eliot-akira/vitamer-bundle/README.md

 # Vitamer bundle

 This repo includes bundle variations for the [Vitamer](https://github.com/WebReflection/dom-class#what-is-vitamer-js-) library.

-The idea is to gather all modules in one place, and make them available to include as needed, with require/browserify or script tag.
+The idea is to gather all modules in one place, and make each of them available to include as needed, with require/browserify or script tag.

-## "Core"
+## Core

 [vitamer-core.js](build/vitamer-core.js)